DPandaman/6-Axis_Gyro_3D_Modeling/README.md

    + A Serial USB connection between your Accelerometer and PC
    + A Chromium-based browser (Chrome, Edge, Opera) to open this file.
 Safari, Firebox, and others are not supported

-***Due to the many acclerometers and programming options, make sure your serial prints are in this format!***
+***Due to the many acclerometers and programming options available, make sure your serial prints are in this general format!***
 ```
 serial.log("PRY:");
 serial.log(pitch);